 “Falls are the leading cause of permanent partial and total injury-related disability for Manitobans of any age.”

-Of the 20%-30% of Canadian seniors who fall each year, most of them are likely to fall again.
-Falls can cause injuries from bruises and sprains to more serious ones like fractures, head injuries or dislocations.
+Seniors who have experienced a fall are likely to fall again.
+It can cause bruises and sprains to more serious injuries like fractures, head injuries or dislocations.
 Most falls happen at home and are caused by slipping or stumbling.
-This is why it is essential to keep your home and surroundings free from hazards that increase this risk.
-It also outlines the importance of maintaining bone health which requires a healthy diet and exercise.
+To prevent this, follow these eight steps:

 - Stay active with balance exercises 15-20 minutes each day (for example: Tai Chi).
 Start exercising slowly and use support if you need it.